rledford/wiser-connector/README.md

 {x: 10.2, y: 256.9, z: 34.0}
 ```

 The `zones` property is an array that contains object literals which identify the zone that the tag is detected in.
-The `id` references the zone's index in the array of zones returned from the `/wiser/api/zone` endpoint.

 Example: